census-instrumentation/opencensus-website/content/guides/exporters/supported-exporters/Java/Stackdriver.md

 {{</tabs>}}

-##### All exporters combined
+### All exporters combined
-* Finally, combining tracing and stats exporters together, we should now have
+Finally, we will combine tracing and stats exporters together.

+Our final code snippet is the following:

 {{<highlight java>}}
 package io.opencensus.tutorial.stackdriver;